 That same afternoon I/called by Mr. Lourie who said that Dr. Wise wanted a meeting either on Saturday or Sunday evening to talk over the situation.
-I told Mr. Lourie that I had no objection if our friends wanted to talk over that had transpired.
+I told Mr. Lourie that I had no objection if our friends wanted to talk over what had transpired.
 I personally could not attend such a meeting as I had been away from my pulpit for two successive Sundays and must, out of deference to my own duties at the Temple, occupy my pulpit that week-end.
 Perhaps Mr. Lourie did not fully understand me, but this was taken to mean that I had consented to a special meeting of the plenum of the Council.
 Why my consent was necessary in the first place, I could not understand, since meetings had been called by Dr. Wise during the week not only without my consent, but in opposition to my clearly expressed wishes.
-In any event, I map passed on through Mr. Lourie the request that no action must, out of deference to my own duties at the Temple, occupy my pulpit this week-end.
-Perhaps Mr. Lourie did not fully understand me, but this was taken to mean that I had consented to a special meeting of the plenum of the Council.
-Why my consent was necessary in the first place, I could not understand, since meetings had been called by Dr. Wise during the week not only without my consent, but in opposition to my clearly expressed wishes.
-In any event, I passed on through Mr. Lourie the request that no action should be taken since we will meet on Monday in Washington and I would will then have the opportunity to participate in the deliberations.
+In any event, I map passed on through Mr. Lourie the request that no action should be taken since we would meet on Monday in Washington and I would then have the opportunity to participate in the deliberations.

 A meeting was accordingly held on Saturday night which I understand lasted to the wee hours of the morning.
-Attempts, I understand were made, to put through resolutions to repudiate me of my action.
+Attempts, I understand, were made to put through resolutions to repudiate me and my action.
 Actually no action was taken.

-On Monday morning, the Executive of the Zionist Emergency Council met under my Chairmanship at the first formal and legal meeting since the last meeting of the Emergency Council on November 21st.
+On Monday morning, / Executive of the Zionist Emergency Council met in Washington.
 At this meeting I gave a tentative report.
-I persudded the council not to register any formal objection to the passage of our resolution.
+I succeeded in persuading the members not to register any formal objection to the passage of our resolution!
 I need not now re-state the reasons which I gave.
-The Executive Committee agreed and, in so doing, reversed the decision taken at the unauthorized meeting of the Council, December 7th.
-Instead, our Executive reactived to request Stettinius (an appointment with him had previously been made by Dr. Wise) to issue a statement (a) that his appearance before the Senate Foreign Affairs Committee in opposition to our resolution is in no wise to be construed as indicating that the State Department is not in accord with the line of clear policy laid down by the President on October 15th, and (b) (and here the original text is not before me) that if we agreed to the jections to it when it would be re-introduced in the next Congress.

-All first and the Congress.

-Introductly opposed the second part and it was finally agreed to eliminate it.
+The Executive Committee agreed and, in so doing, reversed the decision taken at the unauthorized meeting of the Council, December 7!
+Instead, our Executive considered a proposal to request Stettinius (an appointment with him had previously been made by Dr. Wise) to issue a statement (a) that his appearance before the Senate Foreign Affairs Committee in opposition to our resolution is in no wise to be construed as indicating that the State Department is not in accord with the line of clear policy laid down by the President on October 15, and (b) that if we agreed to the deferment of our resolution the State Department would raise no objections to it when it would be re-introduced in the next Congress.
+I approved the first part and strongly opposed the second part, and the Committee agreed to eliminate it.
 It was then suggested that I accompany Dr. Wise to the interview with Stettinius.
 Dr. Goldstein and Mr. Shulman joined the delegation.
+In the cab on the way over, Dr. Wise made sure to destroy that part of our draft proposal which suggested postponement of our resolution.
 Mr. Stettinius thought favorably of the suggested statement and said that he would take it up with the President.
 Dr. Wise said that he would send him a corrected draft of the suggested statement.